Spotting Fake Luxury Goods

 Conclusion

-For more insights, read our deep dive into counterfit fashion or learn from our experience using online verification services.
+For more insights, read our deep dive into counterfeit fashion.

 Sources

-• PayPal offers buyer protection and dispute resolution for qualifying purchases, which can help safeguard your transactions when purchasing luxury goods.
-PayPal - Secure Payment Services
+• PayPal – Provides buyer protection and dispute resolution for safer transactions.
+PayPal – Secure Payment Services